SBS Wealth KiwiSaver Scheme

-- The Importance of the High Growth Fund: The scheme's returns are primarily driven by the High Growth Fund.
-This is because the key driver of returns for all lifestage funds is based on how this fund performs.
-If it beats other KiwiSaver growth-focused funds, the entire scheme is lifted, but if its returns are below average, the scheme is worse off.
-The Income Fund, by comparison, only invests in bank deposits paying the same or similar returns that other KiwiSaver income-orientated funds invest in.
+- The Importance of the High Growth Fund: The scheme's long-term growth, and thus returns, are primarily driven by the High Growth Fund.
+This Fund makes up all the allocation of the Lifestages Auto under 50 years old and the majority of the 50-59-year-olds allocation.
+If it beats other KiwiSaver growth-focused funds, the entire scheme is lifted, but the scheme is worse off if its returns are below average.
+The Income Fund, by comparison, only invests in fixed interest-bearing securities paying the same or similar returns that other KiwiSaver income-orientated funds invest in.

-- Fees: Lifestages charges a $24 annual membership fee for being part of the scheme.
-Each fund charges between 0.99% and 1.19% p.a. in management and administration fees.
-There are no joining fees or exit fees if you take your money to another fund, or switch funds within Lifestages.
+- Fees: SBS Wealth KiwiSaver does not charge an annual membership fee for being part of the scheme.
+However, each fund charges between 0.87% and 1.15% p.a. in management and administration fees.
+There are no joining fees or exit fees if you transfer your money to another Scheme or switch funds transferring within the SBS Wealth KiwiSaver Scheme.

 Understand this first - what is a 'lifestage' fund?